webdriverio-boneyard/wdio-cucumber-framework/README.md

 Default: `[]`

 ### require
 Require files/dir before executing features.
+If you apply a path don't use globbing as it is not supported by Cucumber.
+Instead just reference the directory where you step definitions are located (e.g. `/path/to/definitions` instead of `/path/to/definitions/*`).

 Type: `String[]`<br>
 Default: `[]`